Relevant legislation and authorities |

 If none of the exemptions in topic 20 are relevant, a merger notification must be filed if:

-1. the transaction results in the acquisition in Mexico of at least 35% of the total assets or capital stock of an economic agent whose total assets or sales in Mexico exceed 18 million times the daily measurement and update unit applicable for the relevant year (for the calculation of this threshold, the seller’s assets, and not only those of the target, may need to be considered); or
+- the transaction results in the acquisition in Mexico of at least 35% of the total assets or capital stock of an economic agent whose total assets or sales in Mexico exceed 18 million times the daily measurement and update unit applicable (in 2024, MXN1,954,260,000) for the relevant year (for the calculation of this threshold, the seller’s assets, and not only those of the target, may need to be considered for the assessment on whether the 35% of its total assets are being acquired by purchaser); or

-2. the transaction results in the acquisition in Mexico of assets or capital stock priced in excess of 8.4 million times the daily measurement and update unit applicable for the relevant year, provided that the joint assets or annual sales in Mexico of the economic agents involved in the transaction amount to at least to 48 million times the daily measurement and update unit applicable for the relevant year.
+- the transaction results in the acquisition in Mexico of assets or capital stock priced in excess of 8.4 million times the daily measurement and update unit applicable for the relevant year (in 2024, MXN 911,988,000), provided that the joint assets or annual sales in Mexico of the economic agents involved in the transaction amount to at least to 48 million times the daily measurement and update unit applicable for the relevant year (in 2024, MXN 5,211,360,000).
 (For this second threshold, and for purposes of the first prong, the assets and capital stock that should be considered are those of the target.
 For purposes of the second prong of the threshold, assets/sales of the participants that should be taken into account are the ones of the economic interest groups of the parties involved in the transaction, regardless whether the other entities or businesses of the economic interest group are parties in the merger.
 For purposes of such calculation, the Mexican assets and turnover of all entities that control, or are controlled by, or are under the common control of, the seller (and not only the target) and the buyer should be considered.)

 b) Market share thresholds